sp3sh/GMR/README.md

 SnicksLure - is for fishing lures - proof of concept (Proper version in LB discord)
 Credits: Klodeckel & Moose
+LUABOX HAS LURES NOW - Leaving as code snip

 Snicktrix - is for HP pots, Trinket usage, Clam openning (also proof of concept) Credits:The QT